igrishaev/lambda/README.md

 In AWS, a Lambda can process several events if they happen in series.
 Thus, it's useful to preserve the state between the handler calls.
-A state can be a config map read from a resource or an open connection to some resource.
+A state can be a config map read from a resource or an open TCP connection.

 An easy way to share the state is to close your handler function over some variables.
 In this case, the handler is not a plain function but a function that